Church-of-Evan/cs-essentials/index.md

 ### Who are you?

 We're a bunch of OSU students, mostly juniors and seniors, who want to help our peers by sharing some of the things we've learned.
-This project is a collaboration between the [OSU Linux Users Group](https://lug.oregonstate.edu/), [OSU Security Club](https://www.osusec.org/), [OSU ACM](http://acm.oregonstate.edu/), and the Church of Evan student-run community Discord server.
+This project is a collaboration between the [OSU Linux Users Group](https://lug.oregonstate.edu/), [OSU ACM](http://acm.oregonstate.edu/), and the Church of Evan student-run community Discord server.

 ### I'm interested, how do I join?

-That's a really good question.

-(TODO: schedule, CoE invite link?)
+Fill out our [interest form](https://forms.gle/jZne3San1mzjJQCG6)!
+You'll get a link to the Discord server, and we'll send you an email with more information as we get closer to the summer.